Pilot (King of the Hill)

 Pilot is the pilot episode and series premiere of the Fox animated comedy King of the Hill.
 The episode originally aired on the Fox network on January 12, 1997 prior to an episode of The Simpsons and an episode of The X-Files, and introduced many of the show's main characters, including the main character Hank Hill and his life in a fictional Texas town known as Arlen.

-In this episode, Hank hopes for his son Bobby Hill for 110% in a Little League baseball game.
-After gossiping from his neighbors at the Mega Lo Mart and how he treats his son, he gets a call from Anthony Page, a social worker from the Child Protective Services Office and his incident is placed under investigation.
+In this episode, Hank hopes that his son Bobby Hill will give 110% effort in a Little League baseball game.
+After his neighbors gossip at the Mega Lo Mart about how Hank treats his son, he gets a call from Anthony Page, a social worker from the Child Protective Services Office and his incident is placed under investigation.

 Plot

 Bobby Hill, his mom, Peggy, and dad, Hank, drive to a Little League baseball game.
 Along the way, Hank gives Bobby a pep talk, emphasizing the importance of winning.
 As the game gets underway, Bobby, who shows little athletic prowess, manages to get on first base but becomes distracted when his father offers coaching advice from the bleachers.
 A ball roars down the first base line and strikes Bobby in the face, leaving him with a black eye.
 After the game, Bobby accompanies Hank to the Mega Lo Mart.
 Two older women spot the pair from an aisle, as Hank becomes increasingly frustrated with one of the employees when he is unable to be directed to the hardware department, and the women erroneously pass on rumors that Bobby is being abused.
 Word spreads throughout the community, and eventually, a social worker named Anthony Page is dispatched to investigate the incident.

 Page arrives at the Hill home just as Hank walks in angry (after hurting his arm and having the truck hood slam down on his head).
 As Page interviews Hank, Peggy assures Page that her husband is as gentle as a lamb and Hank tells the social worker that his son received the black eye during a baseball game.
 He also emphatically denies ever hitting his son, and forces Page to leave.
 Meanwhile, Page remains unconvinced and begins interviewing neighbors and friends of the family, hoping to uncover the "truth."